kmranrg/DesiredDoc/README.md

 (2) Open xampp
 (3) Start Apache and MySQL modules
 (4) Open the browser and run localhost/phpmyadmin
-(5) Create new database ukanlibrary and import 'ukanlibrary.sql' file which is present in this 'DesiredDoc' repository (6) Now run this website by localhosting according to your port no. (usually localhost/DesiredDoc/reg_login.php)
+(5) Create new database desireddoc and import 'desireddoc.sql' file which is present in this 'DesiredDoc' repository (6) Now run this website by localhosting according to your port no. (usually localhost/DesiredDoc/login.php)